Interest on loans and savings

 The higher the EAR, the more interest you will be charged or earn.

-Annual Equivalent Rate (AER) and Compound Annual Return (CAR) both show you the real interest you will have gained on savings or interest-based investments at the end of a year.
+Annual Equivalent Rate (AER) and Compound Annual Rate (CAR) both show you the real interest you will earn on savings or interest-based investments at the end of a year.

 AER is the amount of interest earned in a year.
 AER is useful for comparing the return on savings accounts because it shows how much is earned regardless of how often interest is credited to an account.
-It is standard practice in Ireland to list interest in AER form for savings accounts.
-You may earn less than the AER because your money may not be invested for as long as a year.
+It is standard practice in Ireland to list interest as AER for savings accounts.
+You may earn less than the AER because your money may not be invested for a full year.
 AER is usually quoted without taking DIRT into account.

 AER and CAR both take into account how often interest is paid because when the interest is added to your savings your savings increase.
 As a result, the next time the interest on your savings is calculated this increases too.
-This called compound interest.
+This called compound interest – see example below.

 If a financial institution, quotes an AER or CAR rate for an account, there may also be terms and conditions attached to that account which can stop you from getting the full rate.
 For example, you may not get the full rate if you withdraw your savings before a certain date.